 - Flatbreads or Naan: These can be used for scooping, adding tactile pleasure.

-- Reheating: When ready, reheat on the stovetop or microwave.
+- Reheating: Reheat gently on the stovetop or in the microwave until heated through.

 What Can We Do With Leftovers?